 Read on for key information about chlamydia in the throat—including causes, possible symptoms, and more.

-Chlamydia can be transmitted to the throat during oral sex, resulting in a pharyngeal infection.
-The infection can also be passed from the mouth to the genitals.
+Chlamydia can be transmitted to the throat during oral sex with an infected sex partner, resulting in a pharyngeal infection.
+The infection can also be passed from the mouth of an infected partner to one's genitals.

 Pharyngeal chlamydia isn’t as common as urogenital or rectal infections.
 One review of existing studies found that pharyngeal chlamydia was equally frequent in women compared to men who have sex with men—occurring in up to 3.2% of women and 3.6% of men who have sex with men, based on study populations at high-risk settings like STD clinics (which means these figures don’t apply to the general population.
-Less research has been done around the rate of pharyngeal chlamydia in men who have sex with women.
+Less research has been done around the rate of pharyngeal chlamydia among men who have a female sexual partner.

-Many people who contract chlamydia in the throat have no symptoms.
+Many people who contract oral chlamydia (chlamydia in the throat) have no symptoms.
 Some people may experience only a sore throat and think they have the flu or a cold.
-Other symptoms may include mouth pain, sores in the mouth, or pain in the throat when swallowing.
+Other possible symptoms of a pharyngeal infection with chlamydia bacteria include mouth pain, oral sores (sores in the mouth), or pain in the throat when swallowing.

 Chlamydia in the throat may cause white spots to appear in the back of the throat or tonsils.
 These white spots may resemble tonsillitis.

 Gonorrhea is another bacterial STI that can affect the genitals, rectum, and throat.
 Caused by the bacteria Neisseria gonorrhoeae, gonorrhea often exists alongside a chlamydia infection (according to some estimates, 70% of people with gonorrhea also have chlamydia).